-Mi Tocaya serves delicious Mexican small plates.
-You’ll find everything from guisado de nopalitos (an excellent cactus stew) to some very good tacos.
+Mi Tocaya serves delicious Mexican small plates, ranging from guisado de nopalitos (an excellent cactus stew) to some very good tacos.
 We love the upbeat atmosphere, and the fact that there’s a good chance the chef/owner will come to your table and ask how everything is.
 Plus, there’s a great outdoor patio, and if you can get a seat there, you should take it.
 This place is the definition of a feel-good neighborhood restaurant.

 Paulie Gee’s came to Chicago from Brooklyn, and initially, we were a little self-conscious about how much we liked it.
 This is the land of deep-dish pizza, after all.
 But now we’ll happily admit that the inventive Neapolitan pies here are awesome.
 We like the rustic ambience, too - everything besides the ceiling is made of wood, and it feels like a tavern as much as a pizza place.
 As a bonus, they have vegan options that actually taste good.
 Get anything with their spicy honey as a topping.

 Daisies is a fantastic vegetable-focused and also “Midwestern pasta-focused” restaurant.
 This basically means that every dish uses fresh, seasonal ingredients.
 It’s definitely not vegetarian, however - animal parts make an appearance in most of the dishes (although you can easily ask for adjustments to avoid them).
 There are always two non-pasta mains like chicken, beef, or fish, too, and while those are good, you should mainly be coming here for the pasta.

 Lula Cafe has been in the neighborhood since 1999, and has been serving fantastic farm-to-table food since before that was really even a thing.
 Lula works for all sorts of occasions, whether it’s weekday brunch, a casual weeknight dinner, or date night.
 And luckily for everyone, after 18 months of only offering takeout, they recently reopened for dine-in service